rwmurdoch/Manneheimia/README.md

 The two references above address an important primary question; should you normalize or rarify your data?
 The best answer seems to be no, no normalization is appropriate.
 However, sample depth should be considered.

+This script will:

 1. Split by samplling location
 2. generate read-depth figures
-3. calculate alpha diversity plots
+3. produce alpha diversity plots
+4. calculate a variety of ordinations